adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-progressively-enhanced-javascript.md

 Like Jeremy Keith, *I’ve always maintained that, given the choice between making something my problem, and making something the user’s problem, I’ll choose to make it my problem every time.*

 To give users a core experience, we must ensure the interface works without Javascript.
-This is because that's the experience they'll get, when the browser doesn't recognise some Javascript.
+This is because that's the experience they'll get, when the browser doesn't recognise the method.

 After this, we must detect, and where necessary, test *all* of the features the application references before the application uses them.
 This ensures the page doesn't end up half enhanced and therefore irrevocably broken.